droosma/blog/content/post/first-opentelemetry-exporter/index.md

         - debug
 ```

-Finally, with the configuration set, execute the following to see logs, metrics, and traces displayed in the console:
+To wrap things up, run the following command to view logs, metrics, and traces directly in the console:

 ```bash
 /tmp/dist/otelcol-custom --config=config.yaml